. . . because action speaks louder than words.

-Yet, the fact that Paul VI would reiterate the Christian condemnation against contraception is hardly a surprise, considering that no pope has the authority to change Church doctrine, nor natural law.
+Yet, the fact that Paul VI would reiterate the Christian condemnation against contraception is hardly a surprise, considering that no pope has the authority to change Church doctrine, much less natural law.

 I first read Humanae Vitae during my sophomore year in college.
 I was prompted to do so because at the time, I had what might be called “issues” with the Church’s teaching against contraception.
 I had always been strongly against abortion, but I also believed that birth control could be helpful to the pro-life movement’s goal of eradicating abortion.
 (That, and at the time, I gullibly believed that “overpopulation” was a problem.)
 [Continue reading ...]

-On our website is a page that addresses the most common objections we hear during our “Face the Truth” Tours, when we show graphic abortion pictures out on the streets—as we’re preparing to do for a week starting next Friday, July 12.
+On our website is a page that addresses the most common objections we hear during our “Face the Truth” Tours, when we show pictures of abortion victims out on the streets—as we’re preparing to do at 24 sites in and around Chicago starting this Friday.

 But in this post I’d like to focus on another objection that I must admit I find it hard to get my head around.
-Namely, the charge that showing graphic abortion pictures in public is uncharitable—and yea, even un-Christian—especially because of the supposedly damaging effects it has on children.
+Namely, the charge that showing abortion victim photos in public is uncharitable—and yea, even un-Christian—especially because of the supposedly damaging effects it has on children.

-Personally, I find it understandable that the average secular person might get upset upon seeing a display of graphic abortion pictures.
+Personally, I find it understandable that the average secular person might get angry upon seeing a display of pictures of abortion victims.